Considering the complexity of software engineering, businesses need an expert who can provide effective solutions to ever-present challenges.

 Anyone who wants to become an architect must have a desire to create, to build.
 That’s not a skill you can develop, but an inner need you either have or you don’t.

-Thanks to Dmitriy (Lead Solution Architect), Uladzimir (Senior Solution Architect), and Veronika (Program Manager, CTOO Technology Programs) for their contribution to this guide.
+Thanks to Dmitriy Gurskiy (Principal Solution Architect), Uladzimir Kazakevich (Director, Solution Architecture), and Veronika Kobzeva (Program Manager, Technology Programs) for their contribution to this guide.

 This article was originally published on February 5, 2021 and updated on April 18, 2022